Anomalous thermal relaxation of Langevin particles in a piecewise-constant potential: piecewise-constant potential

 The jump conditions, \EQS{jump1}{jump2}, and the normalization of $\psi_2$, specify the coefficients $A_2$, $B_2$, $C_2$ and $D_2$.
 The zeros of the numerator of $a_2$ define the set of temperatures for which we have the strong Mpemba effect~\cite{Mpemba17VRHK}.

 For particular choices of potential parameters $U_0$ and $U_1$, we get the Mpemba effect.
 The strong Mpemba temperature $T_{\rm SM}$ as a function of $U_0$, and $U_1$ is shown on~\FIG{fig-piecewise-const-alpha-1-U2-0-zeros-a2-T_SM-v01.png}.
-The isolines of the strong Mpemba effect in the $U_0$-$U_1$ plane are depicted on~\FIG{fig-piecewise-const-alpha-1-U2-0-zeros-a2-T-diff-v01.png}.
-On \FIG{fig-piecewise-const-alpha-1-U2-0-parity-inv-dir-region-plot-v01.png} the green region shows the region of existence of the direct strong Mpemba effect (cooling) and the yellow region shows the region of existence of inverse strong Mpemba (heating).
-In blue regions there is no strong Mpemba effect.
-Crossing from the blue to the yellow region reflects a change of the ground state.
-In the case that both $U_1$ and $U_0$ are smaller than $U_2$, the ground state is determined by $\min[U_0,U_1]$.
-In this case we have the strong Mpemba effect as long $U_1 > U_0$, which corresponds to the absence of metastable states.
-Once $U_1 > U_2$ the ground state is determined by the $\min[U_0, U_2]$.
-We observe the strong Mpemba effect for $U_1 > U_0$ and $U_0 \leq U_2$.
-Note that shifting $U_2 \to U_2 + \const$ only changes the vertical asymptote from $U_0= U_2$ to $U_0 = U_2 + \const$, see~\FIG{fig-piecewise-const-alpha-1-U2-1-parity-inv-dir-region-plot-v01.png}.
-To conclude, here we see the Mpemba effect in the absence of metastable states, which challenges the heuristic explanation attempt described in the introduction, c.f. also~\cite{Kumar2021qa}.
+The isolines of the strong Mpemba effect in the $U_0U_1-$plane are depicted on~\FIG{fig-piecewise-const-alpha-1-U2-0-zeros-a2-T-diff-v01.png}.
+On \FIG{fig-piecewise-const-alpha-1-U2-0-parity-inv-dir-region-plot-v01.png} the green region shows the region of existence of the direct strong Mpemba effect (cooling), and the yellow region shows the region of existence of inverse strong Mpemba (heating).
+In the blue region, there is no strong Mpemba effect.
+We observe the strong Mpemba effect for $U_1 > U_0$ and $U_0 < 0$, which corresponds to the absence of metastable states.
+Note that we see the Mpemba effect in the absence of metastable states -- this challenges the heuristic explanation attempt described in the introduction, c.f. also~\cite{Kumar2021qa}.

+Below in Section~\ref{sec:gen-remarks} we argue that the strong Mpemba effect for $\alpha = 1$ happens when the mismatch between the initial probability and the final probability in the left region matches that the mismatch between the initial and final probabilities of the right region.